carlowisse/sentinel/README.md

 * Deny AMP sites
 * Protect yourself against malware, adware and spyware
 * Speed up network using a caching DNS resolver
-* Access your Sentinel anywhere in the world using WireGuard
-* Mask yourself from your Government AND ISP (with VPN coming soon)
-* Bypass bandwidth throttling (with VPN coming soon)

 <a href="#top"><img align="right" src="https://img.shields.io/badge/back%20to%20top-&#8593;-blue?style=for-the-badge"></a>